AdventureSmith Explorations’ Lis Larson reviews her Quito & Guayaquil Galapagos Travel Package based in Guayaquil, Ecuador.

 After one final transfer to the airport from Alejandro and Diana, and Diana seeing me through check-in (which went smooth, but often does not, Diana said), I bid my new friend farewell.
 I highly recommend the AdventureSmith Explorations Quito & Guayaquil Galapagos Travel Package.
 Not only were the logistics of my travel smooth, I got to know the city with the guidance of one of its finest residents.

 This Quito & Guayaquil Galapagos Travel Package review was written by an AdventureSmith Explorations crew member.
+View all our land based Galapagos Tours.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.